Other education staff or staff working with schools

 School welfare officers

 In addition to the rest of the school health services, the school welfare officers work in a preventive and health-promoting way.
-School welfare officers work with social and psychosocial factors with pupils and within the working environment of schools.
+School welfare officers' responsibility is to safeguard and promote the well-being of students, ensuring they have access to a safe and supportive learning environment.
 School welfare officers also have knowledge of behavioral and social sciences and generally have a social studies degree.
 In addition, working in a school setting also requires knowledge in social aspects of children and young people.

 Other examples of staff in school are caretakers, computer technicians, school meal personnel and cleaning staff.